Medinfo-Lab/scROLI/README.md

 *scRCETF: A **R**egion-**C**entric **F**ramework for Integrative Analysis of **S**ingle-**C**ell **E**pigenomic and **T**ranscriptomic Data*

-*scROLI* is an R software package for the joint analysis of transcriptome, DNA methylation and chromatin open data.
+*scRCETF* is an R software package for the joint analysis of transcriptome, DNA methylation and chromatin open data.
 The package is designed to process sequencing data for NOMe-seq and can also process BS-seq data.
-In addition, scROLI can convert sequencing data into region-based data for easy storage and subsequent analysis.
+In addition, scRCETF can convert sequencing data into region-based data for easy storage and subsequent analysis.

 ```R
 #install devtools if you don't have it already for easy installation